-You make adjustments to your child’s diet every time a new study touts the health benefits of this food or that nutrient.
+You make adjustments to your or your child’s diet every time a new study touts the health benefits of this food or that nutrient.
 First, you included more protein with breakfast, then you introduced omega-3 fatty acids.

 You know how important iron is to the body, carrying oxygen to the muscles and organs.
 But it also plays an important role in the brain, affecting production of the key neurotransmitter, dopamine.